Educating and equipping through compassionate connection

 Individual sessions are available for physicians, nurses, midwives, and doulas to foster professional growth and development in trauma-informed skills.

-Private consultations are available for parents and loved ones to better understand trauma, its effects, and options for recovery.
+Virtual consultations are available for parents and loved ones to better understand trauma, its effects, and options for recovery.
 Those who are planning a pregnancy after a traumatic birth experience will find helpful strategies for improving well-being and for creating a supportive birth experience for themselves and their baby.

 Contact us for more information.